matthewb66/bd_copyright_processor/Readme.md

       -c CODE_LANGUAGES, --code_languages CODE_LANGUAGES
                             Specify which code fragments should be removed:
-                            Select from 'general,csharp,c,python,java,js,shell,xml,sql' - default is all -s, --strict          Ignore copyright text which does not contain a year/date -v, --version         Print script version
+                            Select from 'general,csharp,c,python,java,js,shell,xml,sql' - default is all -n, --notstrict       Include copyright text which does not contain a year or date -v, --version         Print script version

 ## Proxy Support